-The Sennheiser MOMENTUM True Wireless 2 are unremarkable for neutral sound.
-They lack in low-bass and their treble is veiled and dull.
-However, their mid-range is fairly smooth and if you want to tweak the sound, the companion app has a graphic EQ plus some presets.
-Their in-ear design also creates consistent sound reproduction among various users but this same design can't produce a wide or spacious soundstage.See our Neutral Sound recommendations
+The Sennheiser MOMENTUM True Wireless 2 are alright for neutral sound.
+They lack low-bass, and their treble is veiled and dull.
+However, their mid-range is fairly well-balanced, and if you want to tweak the sound, the companion app has a graphic EQ plus some presets.
+Their in-ear design helps them deliver sound very consistently across users, but also means they can't produce a wide or spacious soundstage.

 The Sennheiser MOMENTUM True Wireless 2 are decent for commuting.
 While they're not the most comfortable for long plane rides, they have a satisfactory active noise cancellation feature.
 Unfortunately, while their noise isolation performance is satisfactory, their ANC is only a slight improvement over passive noise isolation.
 Even when on, it struggles to isolate low noise like plane engines.
-The battery life is low and it won't last through an overnight flight but there are three additional charges in the case, which is nice.See our Commute/Travel recommendations
+The continuous battery life isn't long enough to last through an overnight flight, but the case can hold roughly three additional charges, which is nice.

-The Sennheiser MOMENTUM True Wireless 2 are good for sports and fitness.
-They're compact, easily portable, and are stable enough for light physical activity.
-Some may find them fatiguing to wear for long periods though.
-Still, as they're truly wireless, you don't have to worry about an audio cable snagging on anything while you move and their touch-sensitive controls make it easy to adjust what you're listening to.
-They're also rated IPX4 for water resistance, although we don't test for this.See our Sports/Fitness recommendations
+The Sennheiser MOMENTUM True Wireless 2 are very good for sports and fitness.
+They're compact, easily portable, and stable enough for light physical activity.
+Some may find them fatiguing to wear for long periods.
+Still, as they're truly wireless, you don't have to worry about an audio cable snagging on anything while you move, and their touch-sensitive controls make it easy to adjust what you're listening to.
+They're also rated IPX4 for water resistance, although we don't test for this.

-The Sennheiser MOMENTUM True Wireless 2 are passable for office use.
+The Sennheiser MOMENTUM True Wireless 2 are okay for office use.
 While they're somewhat comfortable, they can be fatiguing to wear for long periods.
-Although they have a satisfactory noise isolation performance, their ANC is only a slight improvement over their passive noise isolation.
-That being said, it can still help cut down some office chatter.
-On the downside, their battery life also won't be enough to get you through your day without a pause to recharge.See our Office recommendations
+Although they have an okay noise isolation performance, their ANC system only offers a slight improvement over their passive noise isolation.
+That said, it still helps block out background chatter.
+Unfortunately, their continuous battery life isn't long enough to get you through your day without a pause to recharge.

 The Sennheiser MOMENTUM True Wireless 2 are Bluetooth-only headphones and aren't recommended for wireless gaming.
-They aren't compatible with PS4 or Xbox One and while you can use them on Bluetooth-enabled PCs or mobile devices, their latency is too high for any competitive gaming.See our Wireless Gaming recommendations
+They aren't compatible with PS4 or Xbox One consoles, and while you can use them on Bluetooth-enabled PCs or mobile devices, their latency is too high for any competitive gaming.

 The Sennheiser MOMENTUM True Wireless 2 are Bluetooth-only headphones and can't be used wired.